We are available 24/7 on this email

 It’s an exciting time to be a business.
 Expansion no longer means having to endure multiple flights around the world, making minimum progress with maximum effort.
-With advancements making our lives so much easier, customers now have the world in the palm of their hands.
+With advancements making our lives so much easier, clients now have the world in the palm of their hands.
 What prosperous industry wouldn’t want to take advantage of this when they launch an app?

 Technology has simplified previous international barriers like timezones and response times, presenting businesses with an incredible opportunity to grow fast.